 I tried to shove backward with the heel of my sneakers, but it would have none of that.
 With lowered head and bared teeth, it placed one enormous paw on my leg to halt my movement.
 I became paralyzed with fear; it must have sensed as much and began advancing.
 With its feted breath sharing my own, it growled louder, its curling lip revealing more of its fanged jaw.
 Then it faltered, weakened by the buckshot in its gut.
 I reached sideways into the corner and grabbed for the police issue MAG-lite my father had given me.
 I began slowly edging toward the wall again; it watched with a wary gaze, then its anger, perhaps hunger – I couldn’t say – grew.
 It hurled itself at me with all its formidable strength.
 The two of us slammed into the corner battling for our lives.
 It tore at me with teeth and claws that felt like grappling hooks.
 My jeans shredded, the flesh torn off the bone of my thigh, it ripped a piece free and gulped it down.
 Beyond shock, beyond pain, feeling nothing but revulsion, I leaned over and threw up the entire contents of my stomach as it continued to tear at me.
 Not willing to die without a fight, I lifted the flashlight and brought it down upon its head.
 A moment of shock stilled both of us; I was terrified I’d simply enraged it more; it was apparently stunned by the blow.
 Encouraged, I swung again — this time it did enrage the beast; its jaws snapped at my face, my arm, anything it could close its fangs upon.
 Its raking claws slashed at me.
 I did all I could to fend off the flesh rending blows.
 Then, it made a mistake.

 In its frenzied attack, it turned its head sideways and lodged its fangs into the wood of the dresser.
 It jerked and pulled, struggled to free itself, but it had sunken its teeth in so far, it couldn’t dislodge them.
 I began to bludgeon it repeatedly with the torch.
 Beating upon it, I collapsed its ribs, broke its hindquarters, and managed to shatter its paw just below the dewclaw.
 I beat its head to a bloody pulp; one eye collapsed as the upper mandible of its snout shattered.
 Freed of the grip those teeth held, it yanked again and pulled free of the wood.
-Both of us bloodied to a pulp lay collapsed and desperate in that corner.
+Both of us bloodied, we lay collapsed and desperate in that corner.
 It stared at me with its one amber eye — I looked down at its wrecked body, its destroyed head, and I realized the fight was over, I had lost.
 I dropped the light, used my free hand to pet it once, then twice upon the scruff.
 It stared back at me mournfully, realizing it was dying.
 Then in a final surge — perhaps it was mercy — it struck forward and ripped my throat out with one last snap of its destroyed muzzle.

 © Copyright 2013 Nina D’Arcangela.
 All Rights Reserved.